fxstubbe/A_Tn-Seq_pipeline/README.md

 2) The coverage file is splitted into chromosomes, which are processed individually.

 3) The coverage file is split into coordinates windows matching the `rWindow` and `rSliding` parameters.
-For exemple, with a rWindow of 200 and a rsliding of 5, a genome of length 3 278 307 bp is into 655,662 windows.
+For exemple, with a rWindow of 200 and a rsliding of 5, a genome of length 3 278 307 bp is split into 655,662 windows.

 4) For each window the sum of aligned reads (coverage) is computed.
 The logarithm in base 10 is computed for the sum.